juliolops/outlier_identifier_api/README.md

 ## Abstract

 This project is a API to populate a MySQL database with fraud scores of the clients.
 This API was developed in Python language with Flask web framework and It is containerized so that it is runned using docker-compose up command.
-The chosen machine learning model to identify the outliers is a Isolation Forest. this application is documented by swagger so it is possible for the user to manipulate the api using the swagger UI.
+The chosen machine learning model to identify the outliers is a Isolation Forest.
+This application is documented by swagger so it is possible for the user to manipulate the api using the swagger UI.

 ---